-I am also a keen bush walker and need to get back out into the scrub every then and when.
-I did manage to complete the Heysen trail a couple of years back (just thought I'd milk the glory one more time!)
+I am also a keen bush walker and have completed many challenging walks around the world and need to get back out into the scrub every then and when.
+I did manage to complete the 1200 km of the Heysen trail a couple of years back (just thought I'd milk the glory one more time!)